 Are you interested in a career in teaching?

-Working in partnership with the Stevenage Educational Trust and a number of local schools, The Nobel School is acting as a Lead School for the School Direct training route into teaching.
+Working in partnership with the Stevenage Educational Trust and a number of local schools, The Nobel School is acting as the Lead Partner for the School Based route into teaching.

 - Looking for a new challenge?

 - Wanting to nurture and cultivate a love learning?

 - Qualified to degree level?

 The following schools are seeking to appoint well-qualified applicants to train as teachers through the School Based ITT Programme.